Matt MacFarlane

-Matt MacFarlane is a Canadian politician who serves as the leader of the Green Party of Prince Edward Island.
-He has been a Green member of the Legislative Assembly of Prince Edward Island since winning the 2024 Borden-Kinkora provincial by-election.
-MacFarlane was the unsuccessful Green candidate in Borden-Kinkora in 2019 and 2023.
+Matt MacFarlane is a Canadian politician who has served as the leader of the Green Party of Prince Edward Island since June 2025.
+He has been a member of the Legislative Assembly of Prince Edward Island since winning the 2024 Borden-Kinkora provincial by-election.
+MacFarlane was previously an unsuccessful Green candidate in Borden-Kinkora in the 2019 and 2023 general elections.
 He is the former president of the Green Party of Prince Edward Island and a lawyer by profession.
-As of June 2025, he serves as the leader of the Green Party of Prince Edward Island.